cucumber-ltd/docker-git-server/README.md

 to `docker run`.
 We didn't default to `USER 2000` in the `Dockerfile` because it's a hassle on OS X.

+## Archive repositories

+The image has a built-in script that creates a `.git.tgz` archive for every git repo.
+This can be run from the host's command line:

+    ./scripts/docker-run archive-git-repos

 ## Publish the image

     # Make sure everything is committed...